-- This session will not cover channel security,
+- This session will not cover channel security, covered in detail on other sessions

 - What's special on z/OS?

 - Security Switches

 - MQ Security Classes

 - Connection Security

 - Command Security

 - Object Security

 - Who am I?
 What ID is used and the processing options

 - Batch

 - CICS

 - IMS